busycaesar/Inventory_Management_System/README.md

 - Add/Remove an associated part with the product.
 - Proper error messages
 - Confirmation dialogue boxes before deleting any item.

-## How to run the project

-Clone the product and run the main file using any code editor.